Notice of Privacy Practices (HIPAA)

 Required Uses and Disclosures: Under the law, we must make disclosures to you and when required by the Secretary of the Department of Health and Human Services to investigate or determine our compliance with privacy regulations under HIPAA.

-Uses and Disclosures to Which you May Object
+Uses and Disclosures to Which You May Object

 For certain health information, you can tell us your choices about what we share.
 If you have a clear preference for how we share your information in the situations described below, please contact us and we will make reasonable efforts to follow your instructions.